-- What if a board member simply says, "I'm not going to follow that one"? - Once a norm is adopted, rogue board members are should be encouraged first, and then a board can consider more active enforcement measures such as censuring the member.
+- What if a board member simply says, "I'm not going to follow that one"? - Once a norm is adopted, board members should be encouraged first, and then a board can consider what else it's willing to do, and whether it would be worth it.
+It's supposed to be a collaborative and voluntary agreement.